OpenRarity/open-rarity/README.md

 The score is defined as:

 $$
-\frac{I(x)}{\mathbb{E}[I(x)]}  for  I(x) = \sum_{i=1}^n-\log_2(P(trait_i))
+\frac{I(x)}{\mathbb{E}[I(x)]} \textrm{ where } I(x) = \sum_{i=1}^n-\log_2(P(trait_i))
 $$

-This I(x) can look daunting, so let’s break it down:
+This can look daunting, so let’s break it down:

 - $P(trait)$ simply means the probability of an NFT having a specific trait within the entire collection.
 When calculating this value for NFTs without any value for a trait, we use an implicit “null” trait as if the creator had originally marked them as “missing”.
-- $-log_2P(trait)$ is the mathematical way to calculate how many times you’d have to split the collection in half before you reach a trait that’s just as rare.
+- $-log_2(P(trait))$ is the mathematical way to calculate how many times you’d have to split the collection in half before you reach a trait that’s just as rare.
 Traits that occur in half of the NFTs get 1 point, those that occur in a quarter of the NFTs get 2 points, and so on.
 Using the $-log_2$ is just a way to account for the spaces in between whole-number points, like assigning 1.58 points to traits that occur in every third NFT.
-Each of these points is actually called a “bit” of information.
+  - Each of these points is actually called a “bit” of information.
-The important thing is that even if there was a one-off grail in an impossibly large NFT collection, we could keep assigning points!
-Likewise, if a trait exists on every NFT, ie: $P(trait_i)=1$ then $-log_2(1) = 0$ or perfectly unsurprising, unlike with probabilities, it’s valid to add together bits of information.
+  - The important thing is that even if there was a one-off grail in an impossibly large NFT collection, we could keep assigning points!
+  - Conversely, if a trait exists on every NFT, i.e. $P(trait)=1$, then it's perfectly unsurprising because $-log_2(1) = 0$.
+  - Unlike with probabilities, it’s valid to add together bits of information.
 - $\Sigma$ is the Greek letter sigma (like an English S), which means “sum of”.
-Mathematicians like to be rigorous so the $i$ and the $n$ tell us exactly what to sum up, but really just means “all of the traits in the collection”!
+Mathematicians like to be rigorous so the $i$ and the $n$ tell us exactly what to sum up, but really just means “add up the points for each of the NFT's traits”.
 - $\mathbb{E}[I(x)]$ is the “expected value”, which is a weighted average of the information of all the NFTs in the collection, the weighting done by probability.
-Because this a collection-wide value, it doesn’t change the ranking nor the relative rarity scores.
-We include it because it normalizes the scores for collections that have lots and lots of traits—these will have a higher $I(x)$ rarity score for each NFT, but will also have a higher $\mathbb{E}$ across the collection so they cancel each other out and make it fairer to compare between collections.
+Because this a collection-wide value, it doesn’t change the ranking nor the relative rarity scores, it just squishes them closer.
+We include it because it normalizes the scores for collections that have lots and lots of traits—these will have a higher $I(x)$ rarity score for each NFT, but will also have a higher $\mathbb{E}[I(x)]$ across the collection so they cancel each other out and make it fairer to compare between collections.

 # Library Design
 OpenRarity consists of two core parts: **Runtime** and **Rarity Resolver**.